Verily launches COVID-19 screener, testing website for US - 9to5Google

 Update 4/15: California is getting its seventh site in partnership with San Francisco.
 Meanwhile, the screener now lists four cities in Pennsylvania for its first out-of-state expansion: Philadelphia, Harrisburg, Monroeville, York.

+Update 4/17: Verily’s home state added Long Beach, while there are two new states in the COVID-19 screener: New Jersey (Waldwick) and New York (Valley Cottage).

-California: Sacramento, San Jose, San Mateo, Stockton, Lake Elsinore, Sherman Oaks, and San Francisco.
+California: Sacramento, San Jose, San Mateo, Stockton, Lake Elsinore, Sherman Oaks, Long Beach, and San Francisco

 Pennsylvania: Philadelphia, Harrisburg, Monroeville, York